 - Put apples and strawberries in a bowl and add cloves, ground ginger, cinnamon, salt and sugar.
 Mix well with a spoon and set aside.

-- In a large pan over medium high heat, add butter and once the butter has melted, add fruit mixture.
-Stir and cook for 6-7 minutes, or until fruit has caramelized.
+- In a deep skillet or saucepan over medium heat, add the butter, and once the butter has melted, add the fruit mixture.
+Stir and cook for 6-7 minutes, or until the fruit has caramelized.

 - Add apple cider, stir and lower heat to a simmer.
 Cook for 15-20 minutes or until fruit is tender.
-You may need to add a little water if the mixture looks dry (2-3 tablespoons should be enough).
+You may need to add a little water if the mixture looks dry (start with 2 tablespoons and add more if needed).

 - Turn the heat off, add lemon juice and stir.
 Let the compote cool until it’s still warm but cool enough to the touch.